LogtalkDotOrg/logtalk3/adapters/NOTES.md

 ________________________________________________________________________

 Notes on supported backend Prolog compilers
-Last updated on December 5, 2016
+Last updated on January 25, 2018

 This file is part of Logtalk <https://logtalk.org/>
 Copyright 1998-2018 Paulo Moura <pmoura@logtalk.org>